-The DSA will enter into force 20 days after its publication in the Official Journal of the European Union; the majority of its provisions will start to apply 15 months thereafter or on 1 January 2024, whichever is later.
-Exceptions to this include obligations for online platforms to disclose the number of their average monthly active recipients, which will start applying three months after the DSA's entry into force, and the rules governing VLOPs and VLOSEs.
-These will become applicable to the relevant VLOP or VLOSE as soon as four months after it has been notified of its designation by the Commission, if this date is earlier than the date of entry into application of the DSA as a whole.
+The DSA will be directly applicable across the EU and will start to apply from 17 February 2024.
+Exceptions to this include obligations for online platforms to disclose the number of their average monthly active recipients, which will start to apply from 17 February 2023, and the rules governing VLOPs and VLOSEs which will apply from four months after the relevant service provider is notified by the Commission that it has been so designated where that date is earlier than 17 February 2024.
 How can businesses prepare for the DSA?

-Key steps in preparing for the DSA include:

-- Services mapping: Businesses whose services may fall within the broad definition of intermediary services should assess their services against the DSA definitions and keep watch for guidance which may be issued by relevant authorities to further clarify the intermediary services classifications. - Identifying appointments: The DSA contains several obligations related to the designation of points of contact, legal representatives and compliance officers, as applicable.
+Key steps in preparing for the DSA's application include: - Services mapping: Businesses whose services may fall within the broad definition of intermediary services should assess their services against the DSA definitions and keep watch for guidance which may be issued by relevant authorities to further clarify the intermediary services classifications. - Identifying appointments: The DSA contains several obligations related to the designation of points of contact, legal representatives and compliance officers, as applicable.
 In-scope businesses should therefore anticipate and determine the natural (or, where permissible, legal) persons to be designated, taking into account any requirements such as independence, qualifications and seniority, where applicable.
-More generally, they should carry out a strategic review of their governance processes, and also consider how these functions under the DSA interact with roles under other existing or upcoming tech regulations. - Reviewing documents, processes, tools and interfaces: - The DSA imposes specific obligations related to the content, format and accessibility of certain documents and information, such as terms and conditions. - Certain in-scope businesses will also face new requirements for specific mechanisms (such as notification tools for illegal content or recourse mechanisms allowing the challenge of content moderation decisions) and/or reports.
+More generally, they should carry out a strategic review of their governance processes, and also consider how these functions under the DSA interact with roles under other existing or upcoming tech regulations. - · Reviewing documents, processes, tools and interfaces: - The DSA imposes specific obligations related to the content, format and accessibility of certain documents and information, such as terms and conditions. - Certain in-scope businesses now face new requirements for specific mechanisms (such as notification tools for illegal content or recourse mechanisms allowing the challenge of content moderation decisions) and/or reports.
 For instance, online platforms are obliged to publish reports on their content moderation activities and regularly disclose information on their number of average monthly active recipients.
-These obligations require efficient internal mechanisms, including for information gathering.
+These obligations require efficient internal mechanisms, including for information gathering. - Importantly, some businesses will need to prepare for obligations requiring the adaptation of the design, presentation and/or functioning of their online interfaces. - VLOPs and VLOSEs also need to assess the systemic risks relating to the functioning and use of their services, implement any necessary measures to mitigate those risks, and be prepared to demonstrate compliance in the context of the mandatory independent audits.
+Overall, preparing for, and keeping up with, the new DSA requirements will entail additional efforts and investments, as well as technical and human resources that businesses should anticipate.